zhenjiao/openlocTest/loc/de/articles/api-management/api-management-howto-oauth2.md

 When **Authorization code** is selected, a pop-up window is displayed with the sign-in form of the OAuth 2.0 provider.
 In this example the sign-in form is provided by Azure Active Directory.

->[AZURBLAU.
-HINWEIS] If you have pop-ups disabled you will be prompted to enable them by the browser.
+>[AZURE.NOTE] If you have pop-ups disabled you will be prompted to enable them by the browser.
 After you enable them, select **Authorization code** again and the sign-in form will be displayed.

 ![Sign in][api-management-oauth2-signin]